susefranssen/Global_genome_diversity_Ldonovani_complex/08_subclones_haplotypes/08_README.md

 # Allele specific read coverage & phasing of chromosomes with unequal somies

-".sh" scripts on the console were run first but are dependent on the file structure of the server they were run:
+The ".sh" scripts on the console were run first but are dependent on the file structure of the server they were run.
+These are:

 **a09_allele_freq_phase.sh**

 **a09_allele_freq_phase_07line.sh**

-For the subsequent R analysis run **a09_allele_freq_phase.r**
+They create files that are required as input in the following R script, however, intermediate results files can also be loaded from within the R script:

+**a09_allele_freq_phase.r**